jhordannej/breaking-the-caribbean-SST-rainfall-link/README.md

 #### Alternative 2: View in Binder
 Notebooks can be viewed at [https://mybinder.org/v2/gh/jhordannej/breaking-the-caribbean-SST-rainfall-link/HEAD](https://mybinder.org/v2/gh/jhordannej/breaking-the-caribbean-SST-rainfall-link/HEAD).
 Navigate to the `/code` folder and run the notebooks.
 No need to create a virtual environment since the `/binder` folder does this for you at build.

+## Additional Information
-## Credits
+### Credits
-The notebooks were created by Dr. Jhordanne Jones, and is written in Python.
+The notebooks were created by Dr. Jhordanne Jones at University of the West Indies Mona, and is written in Python.

-## License
+### License
 MIT License :copyright: Jhordanne Jones